refinedev/refine/documentation/blog/2024-11-27-git-delete.md

 hide_table_of_contents: false
 ---

-**This article was last updated on November 27, 2024, to short explanations for git deleote local and remote branches.**
+**This article was last updated on September 8, 2025 to include branch protection policies and team best practices for safe deletion.**

 ## Introduction